PashaWNN/PashaWNN/README.md

 ## My pet projects

+### Music box drum generator

+You can create your custom music box easily, just create a music track in MIDI file format and [use this script](https://github.com/pashawnn/midi_to_music_box)!

 ### Flappy bird clone

 This is a flappy bird clone that uses Pygame, written [in Python](https://github.com/pashawnn/pygame_flappybird/)